LogtalkDotOrg/logtalk.org/_pages/testing.md

 ...
 ```

 Running these tests is advisable when developing portable Logtalk applications to ensure that all targeted backend Prolog compilers work as expected and that relevant differences between systems are accounted for.
-For more details about these tests see their [documentation](https://github.com/LogtalkDotOrg/logtalk3/blob/master/tests/prolog/NOTES.md)
+For more details about these tests, see their [documentation](https://github.com/LogtalkDotOrg/logtalk3/blob/master/tests/prolog/NOTES.md)

 ## Using a continuous integration server

 The Logtalk unit test framework supports both TAP and xUnit output formats.
 Most CI servers support one or both formats for reporting and summarizing test results.
-In addition, the `logtalk_tester` automation script returns a non-zero exit value in case of failed tests, accepts user-defined arguments that are passed to application being tested, and traverses (by default) directories recursively looking for test sets to execute.
+In addition, the `logtalk_tester` automation script returns a non-zero exit value in case of failed tests, accepts user-defined arguments that are passed to the application being tested, and traverses (by default) directories recursively looking for test sets to execute.
 See the script [man page](man/logtalk_tester.html) for details.

 For example, a CI server build script could contain: